Code-Institute-Submissions/hhs/README.md

 The design of this website was built in mind for new potential customers, who are looking for CCTV, intruder alarms, etc. to be installed to their properties.
 The website has a static header and footer that is the same across all the pages, that way the essential links are always available.
-The header image/writing is a link back to the home page, the footer has contact details taht includes a link to sending a direct email and the social media links are always on the footer also.
+The header image/writing is a link back to the home page, the footer has contact details that includes a link to sending a direct email and the social media links are always on the footer also.

 ###Home